vasilywu/S32K144EVB-Cookbook/README.md

 # S32K144EVB-Cookbook
 The practices of the S32K14x Series Cookbook Application Note.

-They were implemented using Keil uVision5 (MDK-Community Edition) and tested on the S32K144 evaluation board (S32K144EVB-Q100).
+They will be implemented using Keil uVision5 (MDK-Community Edition) and tested on the S32K144 evaluation board (S32K144EVB-Q100).

 ## S32K144EVB-Q100